jiaao-yu/jiaao-yu.github.io/_pages/about.md

   - /about.html
 ---

 Thanks for visting my website!
-I am a first-year Ph.D. student in Sociology ad Northeastern University.
+I am a first-year Ph.D. student in Sociology at Northeastern University.

 Jiaao's personal website
 ======